|

 176. square

-(geometry) a plane rectangle with four equal sides and four right angles; a four-sided regular polygon
+a polygon with four equal sides and four right angles

 177. similar